 NQF also solicited input from the NQF-convened measure evaluation and measure selection committees.
-Given the extensive measurement science experience in evaluating the scientific properties of individual measures for NQF endorsement and the program/policy expertise in the measure selection committees, these two forums were critical to guiding how to make this work actionable.
+Given the extensive measurement science experience in evaluating the scientific properties of individual measures for NQF endorsement and the program/policy expertise in the measure selection committees, these two forums were critical to making the guidance resulting from this work actionable.